Android 8.0 Oreo Problems: 5 Things You Need to Know

-The company’s new October Android 8.0 Oreo build fixes reboot issues affecting Pixel users, but it doesn’t fix everything.
-It also brings some problems of its own.
+The company’s new November Android 8.0 Oreo build comes with a nice set of bug fixes for Pixel users, but some problems have carried over into the new build.
+The November update also brings some problems of its own.

 Many of these Pixel and Nexus Android Oreo problems are isolated to a few users, but there are a few widespread Oreo problems you should know about as we push away from the release.

-With that in mind, we want to take a look at the most important things to know, right now, about the Android Oreo problems impacting the Nexus 5X, Nexus 6P, Pixel, Pixel XL, and others.
+With that in mind, we want to take a look at the most important things to know, right now, about the Android Oreo problems impacting the Nexus 5X, Nexus 6P, Pixel, Pixel XL, Pixel 2, and Pixel 2 XL, and others.

 Our walkthrough takes you through the current state of Android Oreo problems, some resources that might come in handy, and a quick look at what’s next from Google in terms of fixes.

 Prepare for Android Oreo Updates